frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-bom/operation-materials.rst

 =====================================  ================= ========================================================================================
 Field                                  Type              Description
 =====================================  ================= ========================================================================================
-operation                              non-empty string  The operation name consuming and producing items. quantity                               number            The quantity of item consumed or produced.
+operation                              operation         The operation name consuming and producing items. quantity                               number            The quantity of item consumed or produced.
 A negative quantity should be used for consumed items
-                                                         and positive quantity should be used for produced items. item                                   non-empty string  The item being consumed or produced.
+                                                         and positive quantity should be used for produced items. item                                   item              The item being consumed or produced.
 type                                   non-empty string  This field is used to specify whether the stock should be consumed/produced at the start or
                                                          at the end of the operation.
                                                          | Possible values : "Start", "End", "Fixed start", "Fixed end".